 As with any tool or framework, how useful a customer journey map is depends on whether it resonates with you and your colleagues.
 Here are a few tips for getting the most value from your map:

 - Better done than perfect – the simpler the map you try to create, the easier it will be to get something down on paper, and have something to align people around.
 Getting started is better than getting it perfect.
-You can always add more detail later.

 Want to go deeper on discovery?
 Check out our 6 week course: